egg528/kokoa-clone/README.md

-# Kokoa Clone 2020(Nomad Coder) for learning HTML and CSS!
+# Kokoa Clone 2020(Nomad Coder)

+for learning HTML, CSS
+and fun!